DavidHe1127/Platy/experiments/prometheus-deep-dive/README.md

-## Run Example app

-`docker-compose up` then run `watch -n 2 "curl http://localhost:3100/movies"`.

 ## Prometheus Deep Dive

 ACloudGuru course

-To run the demo app, run `node_exporter` from command line followed by `docker-compose up`.
+### How to run?

+`docker-compose up` then run `watch -n 2 "curl http://localhost:3100/movies"`.
+If you need `node_exporter`, make sure you have it running as a separate process.

 ---